TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 As you can see, we can treat a config parser much like a dictionary.
-There are differences, `outlined later <#mapping-protocol-access>`_, but the behavior is very close to what you would expect from a dictionary.
+There are differences, `outlined later <#mapping-protocol-access>`_, but the behavior is very close to what you would expect kutoka a dictionary.

 Now that we have created and saved a configuration file, let's read it back and explore the data it holds.